 - To manage personal learning agenda and self-care.

 Further details about the CBT Core competencies are found here:

 Further details of the core curriculum can be found here:

 The Postgraduate Diploma is a full-time programme, consisting of 2 days per week attendance at University for teaching and 3 days per week working in the service employer.

-The programme begins in October with a 2-week introductory teaching block where trainees are required to attend University for the full 5 days in both weeks, consisting of academic teaching, grounding in clinical assessment skills, awareness of the generic CBT model and programme acclimatisation.
+The programme begins in October or March with a 2-week introductory teaching block where trainees are required to attend University for the full 5 days in both weeks.
+The introductory block consists of academic teaching, grounding in clinical assessment skills, awareness of the generic CBT model and programme acclimatisation.
 The main purpose of the introductory block is to prepare trainees for the Screening Observed Structured Clinical Examination (OSCE) that takes place before trainees commence their clinical work.

-Assessment is via a Screening OSCE, case studies, case-based literature reviews, clinical therapy tapes and a final practice portfolio.
-Trainees clinical and organisational competency is also assessed though a report completed by their service supervisor at two points throughout the programme.
+Assessment is via a Screening OSCE, case studies, case-based literature reviews, clinical therapy recordings and a final practice portfolio.
+Trainees’ clinical and organisational competency is also assessed though a report completed by their service supervisor at two points throughout the programme.